Ocean Radiation Monitoring Project

 Please contribute to help us improve our lab and keep our testing program going:

 Species and ecosystems can be saved.
 The Humpback Whales are living proof of that.
 They have come back from the brink of extinction, thanks to international cooperation.
 If people are inspired to care and cooperate for the well being of the planet, then there is hope.
 When Dr. Roger Payne published the first recordings of the Songs of the Humpback Whales, it inspired the movement to protect them.
-Whalesong Project volunteers adopted new technologies to bring the songs directly to homes and classrooms throughout the world, in real time.
+In the year 2000, Whalesong Project volunteers adopted new technologies to, for the first time, bring the songs directly to homes and classrooms throughout the world, in real time.
 We heard from thousands of people that were inspired.
 Our project is grassroots, low budget, all volunteer, a labor of love.
-We have webcast the live mysterious songs of the whales for most of 15 seasons.
+We webcast the live mysterious songs of the whales for most of 15 seasons.
 Recently circumstances prevent us having our buoy in the ocean.
 To all of you who have supported the project and look forward to the songs each year, we ask for your patience while we get our logistics sorted out.
-Weʻve had some challenges.
 Our focus this season is radiation from Fukushima Daiichi.
 How rapidly is it moving and how dilute will it be when it eventually reaches Hawaiʻi and other Pacific Rim countries?
 Is it concentrating in the fish, seaweed, Whales and other sea life?
 We are working in a cooperative alliance to build a lab – and also participating in other projects to document what is happening.
 Stay tuned for reports.